 Your Responsibilities as a Patient

-In addition to your rights as a patient, you also have responsibility to:
+In addition to your rights as a patient in New York, you also have responsibility to:

 - Provide, to the best of your knowledge, accurate and complete information concerning present complaints, past illnesses, hospitalizations, medications and other matters relating to your health.